OrderLab/linux-dev-bootcamp/Boot-VM-Custom-Kernel.md

   </os>
 ```

-Then the VM will always boot with the latest `bzImage` compiled in the host.
+Then later with `virsh start obiwan-dev`, the VM will always boot with the latest `bzImage` compiled in the host.